WindJammer6/17.-Mini-Projects-from-School/README.md

 The website for deployment: https://streamlit.io/cloud Website where I learnt how to deploy: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app

-Talk about the extra files: requirements.txt and the .streamlit/config.toml files
+Talk about the extra files: requirements.txt and the .streamlit/config.toml files (its according to instructions given in the how to deploy a streamlit web app documentation here: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app

 This project can be considered a semi-budget full stack website Learning sources: